openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 Including the `presentation_submission` parameter as a separate response parameter allows the Wallet to provide the Verifier with additional information about the format and structure in advance of the processing of the VP Token, and can be used even with the Credential formats that do not allow for the direct inclusion of `presentation_submission` parameters inside a Credential itself.

+Additional response parameters MAY be defined and used, as described in [@!RFC6749].
+The client MUST ignore any unrecognized parameters.

 The following is a non-normative example of an Authorization Response when the Response Type value in the Authorization Request was `vp_token`:

 ```